Entrepreneurs Roundtable Accelerator: Description

 ERA invests $150,000 on a post-money SAFE in return for 6% of each company accepted into a given cohort.

 ERA does not take a management or board position in the startup company.
-As of 2025, ERA offers seed-stage accelerator cohorts with mentorship and investor access in New York; current application timelines, cohorts, and mentor network are listed on the official site.

 Staffing

 Below are illustrative examples of the type of people and expertise that ERA assigns to each startup company in the accelerator program.

 ERA surrounds the startup company with: